When you become a mum, your entire life gets consumed by your baby. But what happens when you want to start venturing out into civilisation again?

 3. Stay at home

 Saying No to social invitations all the time is a sure-fire way to get you that express pass to a solo life in a cave.
 Even if you’re an introvert at heart, if you want to make some friends, you have to at least sometimes attend a function where there are people around to befriend.
+(Unless of course you’re in a pandemic and you have to stay home to keep safe.)

 4. Don’t help